-I asked Julie what their initial motivation to foster had been and how their experience of the process of becoming approved to foster was for them.
+I asked Julie what their initial motivation to fostering had been and how their experience of the process of becoming approved to foster was for them.
+She explained:

 I asked how they felt about their first placement, before the young person arrived, the initial first weeks and after the young person had left?

 “Obviously we felt nervous, anxious and a bit scared about our first placement, but To the Moon and Back Foster Care adequately prepared us via our skills to fostering courses and the assessment itself.
 We attended child centred training days where we met other foster carers, social workers and professional people from all walks of life who equally offered encouragement and support.
 The initial first weeks of being a “real” foster carer were extremely well supported by the team, via daily phone calls/emails and very regular visits also.
 They were so encouraging, enabling us to make good decisions and providing support at all times, day or night it felt that they were there for us.
 At no time did we feel alone or out of our depth.
 Our first child presented with complex needs, and had been involved in county lines activity previously.
 We were given information to make a decision about the placement and it felt right.
 The team at To the Moon and Back Foster Care could not do enough to support us at any time we needed advice or support.
 In fact they were there “on speed dial” every step of our journey.
 After the young person left us, to return home, the support and caring and encouragement for us still continued.”